leeweiming3/tp/docs/DeveloperGuide.md

 Step 3. `TagCommandParser#parse(String)` creates a new `TagCommand` object, which contains the index that a `Person` object should match, and the `Set<Tag>` of tags to add.
 In this case, it contains the index 1 and a `Set<Tag>` `[t/tag1, t/tag2]`.

 Step 4.`TagCommand#execute(Model)` is then called in `LogicManager#execute(String)`, where the matching `Person` is found and the union of tags present and tags to add is calculated.
+A new person is created using the tag union and the old person's data.
 Then, the old person is updated in the person list with `ModelManager#setPerson(Person, Person)`, the filtered person list in the model is updated with `ModelManager#updateFilteredPersonList(Predicate<Person>)`, and the applications in the application list are updated to contain the edited person with `ModelManager#replaceApplications(Person, Person)`.

 ### \[Proposed\] Undo/redo feature